Close

 Fizkes/Shutterstock.com

 There are families in which the father is absent for several months, after which he returns for a while and then leaves again.
-This is usually associated with a shift type of work.
-Such families have their own particularities for raising children: dads are, as it were, quite distant and detached from the upbringing process, at least half of the time.
-They need more effort to form a relationship with the family and children who are used to only having the mother in charge.
+This is usually associated with shift work or being in the military.
+Such families have their own systems for raising children: dads are, as it were, quite distant and can be detached from the upbringing process, at least for a substantial amount of the time.
+More effort is needed from them to form a relationship with the family and children who are used to only having the mother in charge.

-With the joint efforts of the parents, the family may be able to find compromises in which the father will act as a full-fledged father of the family, and not just as a “holiday dad with gifts” or a “tyrant father who is always angry”.
+With the joint efforts of the parents, the family may be able to find compromises in which the father will act as a full-fledged father of the family when he returns from a temporary absence, and not just as a “holiday dad with gifts”.

 Parenting for Boys Without a Father Figure

-It is important for boys to see the right model of male behavior.
-No matter how hard the mother tries, she cannot be a father.
-Just like a father cannot become a mother.
-The absence of a man in the family leads to a lack of balance.
-The boy receives too much “female” energy, manifested through care, guardianship, and outlook on life.
-This can make parenting for boys particularly tricky.
+It is important for boys to see a healthy model of male behavior.
+No matter how hard a mother tries, she cannot be a father.
+Just like a father cannot be a mother.
+The absence of a man in the family can lead to a lack of balance.
+The boy receives only “female” energy, manifested through care, guardianship, and outlook on life.
+While it is critically important for boys to receive, too much can make parenting for boys particularly tricky.
 Moreover, if a grandmother is also involved in the upbringing process, which is a fairly common family model at the moment, this “energy” becomes twice as prominent.

-The Particularities of Not Having a Father for Girls
+The Particulars of Not Having a Father for Girls

-It’s not just boys without fathers that should be considered: a father for a girl is the first man in her life, the person to bring in the first experience of unconditional love and acceptance.
-The absence of such a person would greatly affect the ability to build relationships with the opposite sex in the future.
-Additionally, if the mother is also constantly saying that all men are bad, including the child’s father, the daughter develops distrust and rejection towards a potential future partner.
-This often becomes a family scenario, and this is partly why we see “grandmother-mother-child” families on a regular basis nowadays.
+It’s not just boys without fathers that should be considered: a father for a girl is the first man in her life, the first male to bring in the initial experience of unconditional love and acceptance.
+The absence of such a person can greatly affect her ability to build relationships with the opposite sex in the future.
+Additionally, if the mother is constantly saying that all men are bad, including the child’s father, the daughter may develop distrust and rejection toward a potential future partner.
+This often becomes a family legacy, and partly why we see “grandmother-mother-child” families on a regular basis nowadays.

 However, some psychologists suggest that even fathers who are present but are emotionally absent can cause issues for the daughter that may persist into adulthood.